pickettbd/meryl/documentation/source/quick-start.rst

 ALL input databases, and ALL input databases must have k-mers of the same size.

-A meryl database also stores the histogram of kmer values.
+A meryl database also stores the histogram of k-mer values.
 This can be
 displayed:

 .. code-block:: none